 NASM are an incredibly heterogenous group of bacteria, with studies identifying at least 25 different species as causing IMI in dairy cattle (Condas et al., 2017a; De Visscher et al., 2017).
+Historically, the SaM have been grouped based on coagulase test reactions as either S. aureus or coagulase negative staphylococci (CNS) (Schukken et al., 2009; De Buck et al., 2021).
+Recognizing some non-aureus staphylococci (NAS) are coagulase-positive or coagulase-variable, the terms CNS and NAS are not perfectly synonymous.
+With a recent reclassification of some staphylococcal species into the genus Mammaliicoccus, the term NASM entered the literature (De Buck et al., 2021).
+CNS identification based on coagulase testing and other phenotypic methods in previous studies may introduce uncertainty when making comparisons to recent studies using less ambiguous identification methods such as matrix-assisted laser desorption/ionization time-of-flight mass spectrometry (MALDI-TOF MS) or genotypic methods (De Buck et al., 2021).

 Different NASM species vary widely in both their epidemiology and ecology; some are considered primarily host-adapted (colonizing the skin or udder), while others are primarily found in the cow’s environment (as reviewed in De Buck et al., 2021).
 Certain species have been associated with stall surfaces, air, and unused sawdust bedding material (Piessens et al., 2011), some with different facility types (Condas et al., 2017a), and others with environmental contamination and poor teat hygiene at milking time (De Visscher et al., 2016; De Visscher et al., 2017).
 NASM also differ in how they behave as intramammary pathogens; the ability to cause persistent infections varies by species (Nyman et al., 2018; Valckenier et al., 2021), as well as the presence of antimicrobial resistance determinants (Frey et al., 2013; Fergestad et al., 2021), virulence potential (Naushad et al., 2019; França et al., 2021), and interaction with a host’s immune system (Åvall-Jääskeläinen et al., 2013; Breyne et al., 2015).
-Perhaps most importantly for the overall udder health status of a dairy farm as measured by bulk tank SCC, NASM species also vary in the degree to which they cause an inflammatory reaction in the udder (Supré et al., 2011; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).
-In our review of the literature we find 7 studies describing the effect of observed species on quarter-level SCC using observations from multiple herds, where isolates were identified using MALDI-TOF MS or genotypic methods (Supr et al., 2011; Fry et at., 2014; De Visscher et al., 2016; Condas et al., 2017b; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).
-Most of these studies reported effect on quarter-level SCC for only a selected number of NASM species, and 4 of these studies accounted for days in milk at time of observation (Supr et al., 2011; Fry et al., 2014; Condas et al., 2017b; Nyman et al., 2018;) Although infection status is the most important factor, stage of lactation has a significant effect on SCC (Schutz et al., 1990; Schepers et al., 1997).
-As best we can determine, none of these prior studies reported NASM IMI qSCC data from organic dairy herds in their regions.
-DeBuck et al., (2021) noted that while data may suggest regional differences exist in the prevalence and distribution of individual NASM species, within each region evidence of herd level differences suggest herd management influences species distribution.
+Perhaps most importantly for the overall udder health of a farm (as measured by bulk tank SCC), NASM species also vary in the degree to which they cause an inflammatory reaction in the udder (Supré et al., 2011; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).
+In a review of the relevant literature, 7 studies were identified which describe the effect of observed species on qmSCC using observations from multiple herds, where isolates were identified using MALDI-TOF MS or genotypic methods (Supré et al., 2011; Fry et at., 2014; De Visscher et al., 2016; Condas et al., 2017b; Nyman et al., 2018; Wuytack et al., 2020; Taponen et al., 2022).
+Most of these studies reported effect on quarter-level SCC for only a selected number of NASM species, and 4 accounted for days in milk at time of observation (Supré et al., 2011; Fry et al., 2014; Condas et al., 2017b; Nyman et al., 2018;) Although infection status is the most important factor, stage of lactation has a significant effect on SCC (Schutz et al., 1990; Schepers et al., 1997).
+As best as can be determined, none of these prior studies reported NASM IMI quarter milk somatic cell count (qmSCC) data from organic dairy herds in their regions.
+DeBuck et al. (2021) noted that while data may suggest regional differences exist in the prevalence and distribution of individual NASM species, within each region evidence of herd level differences suggest herd management influences species distribution.
 They concluded that additional studies are needed to better characterize these influences.